rfabbri/diffgeom2pose/README.md

 This code estimates where a picture was taken, giving a single pair of 3D local geometry structure (differential geometry) and its projection in the 2D image.
+Two particular cases are common
+# A pair of 3D-2D of SIFT features (the 3D is just the SIFT center with reconstructed 3D SIFT orientation from two other images)
+# A pair of 3D-2D point correspondences, where the points belong to curves (e.g., 2D-3D edgels, corners, or junctions)

+This solver only solves a local problem, but can be integrated along curves to provide a more global estimate

 This is an improvement over the research code originally written for the paper: